samsao/danger-samsao/README.md

 and today's date is `May 1st, 2017`.
 Terminal commands are given, but feel free to use `SourceTree` or anything else.

-Start by checking out the commit that was flagged as the release commit (could be the `develop` branch) and name the branch `release/0.1.0`:
+Start by checking out the `develop` branch and ensure you are up-to-date with remote

 ```
-git checkout -b release/0.1.0 aeb156fb4a
+git checkout develop
+git pull
 ```

 Once on the branch, modify `CHANGELOG.md` so that `In progress` is replaced by